DisCoTec/discotec.github.io/2020/attendees.md

 [![](https://www.discotec.org/2020/discotec2020-banner.jpeg)](https://www.discotec.org/2020/)

-Download and install the Zoom client if not yet installed.

 # Instructions for Attendees

+**Download and install the Zoom client if not yet installed.**

-An ongoing Zoom webinar can be joined by following the instructions below.
+An ongoing Zoom webinar can be joined by following these instructions.
 Tutorial attendees should in addition, follow the instructions found [below](#Tutorials).

 1. To join the webinar, click the *Click Here to Join* link that you received via email.